-Below is a list of some common questions and some I recommend you have with your insurance agent when deciding what coverage is the best fit for your needs.
+Below is a list of some common questions about appraising and some questions I recommend you have with your insurance agent when deciding what coverage is the best fit for your needs.
 If you have questions that aren't answered below, please feel free to send me an email and I'll be happy to help.
 Joel@VonHasle.com

 "What is an appraisal?"